-Nepal is amazingly rich and varied in its biodiversity due to the altitudinal variances, which makes Nepal a country of lush moist forest and sparse alpine desert to luxurious grasslands.
+Nepal is amazingly rich and varied in its biodiversity due to the altitudinal variances.
+The lowlands and middle hills are rich in its natural biodiversity.
 The mountainous region also shelters some of the world’s most rare species of fauna.
 Sagarmatha (Mt.
 Everest) National Park and Chitwan National Park with their typical natural, cultural and landscape characteristics were listed as World Heritage sites in 1979 and 1984, respectively.

-Established in 1973, Chitwan National park is the first protected area of Nepal.
-And the protected areas now includes ten national parks, three wildlife reserves, one hunting reserve and six conservation areas and eleven buffer zones covering an area of 34,186.62 sq. km that is 23.23% of the total area of the country.
+Established in 1973, Chitwan National park is the first protected area of Nepal, that is listed as a world heritage site of nature.
+And the protected areas now includes ten national parks, wildlife reserves, one hunting reserve and conservation areas and eleven buffer zones covering an area (23.23%) of the total area of the country.

 Nepal has the record of some 7000+ species of flowering plants and ferns for Nepal, which is about 4 times as many the UK, 300 of which are endemic to Nepal.
 Nepal’s importance to world conservation is further highlighted by the international recognition of the Himalayan Region as one of the World’s top 20 global biodiversity hotspot: a region of which Nepal is a major component.